When the King Enjoys His Own Again

-When the King Enjoys His Own Again (sometimes known as The King Shall Enjoy His Own Again) is a Cavalier ballad written by Martin Parker during the English Civil War (first published in 1643).
-It was later adopted by Jacobites.
-According to the historian Dr. Bernard Capp, this song was perhaps the most popular song in mid-seventeenth century England.
+When the King Enjoys His Own Again (sometimes known as The King Shall Enjoy His Own Again) is a Cavalier ballad written by Martin Parker during the English Civil War.
+It was first published in 1643 and was later adopted by Jacobites and some Tories.
+According to the historian Dr Bernard Capp, this song was perhaps the most popular song in mid-seventeenth century England.
 The eighteenth century critic Joseph Ritson called it "the most famous and popular air ever heard in this country".

+Cavalier usage

+Parker composed the ballad as a Royalist song in support of Charles I of England during the English Civil War.
+It was first circulated in published form in 1643 and became extremely popular among the king's Royalist soldiers and supporters.
+The song's lyrics sang the king's praises and prognosticated his eventual victory in the civil wars.
+The phrase "the king's own" refers to the legitimate divine rights, temporal authority and property of Charles I and the Crown, which at the time were being contested by the rival authority of Parliament.
+The lyrics argue that the ongoing wars and troubles in England will not cease until the King is rightfully reinstated to his throne and traditional order is restored.

+The song continued to circulate in secret during the republican Commonwealth of England and was later reprinted widely in England and Scotland immediately before and following the Stuart Restoration in 1660.
+The author Charles Mackay described the song as "perhaps the most popular of all the Cavalier songs".